Permutation Recovery on Manifold Data via Spectral Seriation: Rotation of a real molecule

-We consider the sorting problem for voxel data of a biological molecule undergoing a rotation, which is essentially one-dimensional.
-The original voxel data used in \cite{Zelesko2019EarthmoverBasedML} represents the density map of an electric motor in adenosine triphosphate synthase, with a size of $24 \times 52 \times 24$ after downsampling.
-Upon vectorizing the voxel data, the dimensionality is established at $d = 29952$.
+We consider the density maps of a biological molecule undergoing a rotation.
+Since the molecule is an object in 3-dimensional space, the density map at a given rotation angle $t_i$ is a 3-dimensional tensor of size $16 \times 35 \times 16$ after downsampling.
+Vectorizing the voxel data yields a data point $Z_i \in \reals^d$, where $d = 8960$.
+The original dataset was published in~\cite{Zelesko2019EarthmoverBasedML}.

-We generate data for the case the molecule is taking 3D rotations around the $y$-axis.
-We sample rotation angles, i.e. temporal labels $t_i$, uniformly from $[0, \pi]$ for the open curve scenario and $[0, 2\pi)$ for the closed loop scenario.
-For each scenario, we form a clean data matrix $X \in \reals^{N\times d}$ whose rows are the vectorization of rotated voxel data at the sampled angle $t_i$.
-Then we get a noisy data matrix $Z = X + \mathcal{E}$ by adding i.i.d.
-Gaussian noise with variance $\epsilon^2$ on each entry.
-An example of the isosurface of this biological molecule and the central slice of the molecule contaminated by different levels of noise is shown in Figure~\ref{fig:molecule_data}.

-The first study aims to demonstrate that the second (and third) Fiedler vector(s) by Algorithm \ref{alg:opencurveuniform} (and \ref{alg:closedcurveuniform}) exhibit intrinsic geometry resembling 1D manifolds.
-In both cases, we first denoise $Z$ by Algorithm \ref{alg:rsvd}.
-Typically, it reduces the high dimensional $d = 29952$ to a comparatively low dimension $r$, usually in the range $r \in [200,300]$.
-For the denoised data, we then apply Algorithms \ref{alg:opencurveuniform} and \ref{alg:closedcurveuniform} under the open curve case and closed loop case, respectively.
-In both scenarios, the bandwidth is $\sigma^2=0.005$.
-We consider different combinations of the sample size $N=500,5000,50000$ and $\mathrm{SNR}=0.2,1,100$, where $\mathrm{SNR} = \|X\|_F^2/\|\mathcal{E}\|_F^2$.

-The entries of the second Fiedler vector versus angles $t_i$ for the open curve case are visualized in Figure~\ref{fig:fiedlers}(A), and the scatter plot of the entries of the second and third Fiedler vectors for the closed loop cases is presented in Figure~\ref{fig:fiedlers}(B).
-The results suggest that Fiedler vectors can estimate the angles well, up to a possible reflection and rotation (for closed loop case only).
-It illustrates the intuition of using Fiedler vectors to recover the angles.
-When SNR and $N$ increase, the angles are easier to identify by the Fiedler vectors.
-However, as we point out, there are large errors around the two endpoints in the open curve case, even with large $N$ and SNR.

-The second study about this example is to evaluate the performance of our seriation approach.
-For $N \in \{100, 1000, 10000\}$ and $\mathrm{SNR} \in [10^{-2}, 10^5]$, we denoise the data and apply our approach to obtain the estimated rankings $\hat \pi$.
-To optimize performance, we employ a data-dependent approach to select the bandwidth $\sigma$ for each data matrix, as described in Section 6.2.1 of \cite{Harlim_2018}.
-The average relative error $Err_X(\pi,\hat \pi)$ is calculated by \eqref{eqn:error_measure} over 20 replicates.
-We then fix $\mathrm{SNR} \in \{0.2, 1, 100\}$ and let $N \in [100, 10000]$.
-Results are presented in Figure \ref{fig:estimation_errors}.

-For both scenarios, our seriation method can achieve a small relative error when $N$ is sufficiently large and SNR is at a moderate scale.
-However, for small $N$, increasing SNR cannot perfectly solve the problem because of the ``essential error" at $\tilde{O}(N^{-1/14})$ for the open curve case and $\tilde{O}(N^{-2/7})$ for the closed loop case.
-The same thing happens when SNR is fixed and $N$ increases.
-It is consistent with our theoretical results, presenting separate terms on $N$ and $\epsilon$.